jcreyesh/healthcare-azure-data-engineering-project/README.md

 # healthcare azure data engineering project
-This repository contains the files, datasets and images of the healthcare data engineering project on azure.
+This repository contains the files, datasets and images of the healthcare data engineering project on azure using services such as Data Factory, Databricks, Data Lake, Key vault and aplying data modeling and delta lake principles.